NasimBeigzadeh/EIA-CKD-ECG/README.md

 ## Dataset

-This directory contains documentation and instructions for obtaining and preparing the ECG datasets used in the experiments reported in the paper.

 The proposed EIA-CKD framework was trained and evaluated using two publicly available benchmark datasets:

 1. Chapman/Shaoxing 12-lead ECG Database
 2. PTB-XL ECG Database

-The original datasets are **not redistributed in this repository**.
-Users should obtain the datasets from their respective public sources and follow the preprocessing instructions provided in this repository.

 ---